 If the statute of limitations passes and you haven’t filed a lawsuit, you likely won’t have the opportunity to pursue compensation.
 You could try to bring the case to court, but the judge will probably dismiss your request because you missed the deadline.

 There are, however, some exceptions to the statute of limitations rule.
 You could essentially pause the “clock” if either of these situations applies:

 A dog owner residing in North Carolina can use multiple defenses if they get sued for a dog bite injury.
 If any of these situations occurred, they might not have to face legal action from you:

 Before you pursue a claim or lawsuit, make sure none of the circumstances listed above apply to your dog bite case.
 You could end up with nothing if you somehow instigated the attack or were on the dog owner’s property without permission.

-Reach out to the Charlotte personal injury lawyers from DeMayo Law Offices to find out more about how we can help you with your case.
+Reach out to DeMayo Law Offices, a Charlotte personal injury law firm, to find out more about how we can help you with your case.
 We’ll work hard to recover the compensation you need to pay for your treatment.
-We know how much you’re struggling.
-It’s been a financial, emotional, and physical burden ever since someone’s dog injured you.
+We know how much you’re struggling; it’s been a financial, emotional, and physical burden ever since someone’s dog injured you.
 We want to be your advocate and seek the justice you deserve.

 Schedule your free consultation by calling us at (704) 333-1000 or fill out our contact form.